 Around the world, people in developing countries are migrating toward urban centers in search of work.
 But climate change is threatening basic natural resources, including water, while increasing the incidence of natural disasters, like hurricanes and typhoons, that wreak havoc on coastal regions.
 The slums that surround cities in developing countries already suffer from a severe lack of infrastructure, and all of the impacts of climate change only intensify the divide between those living in a shanty and those living in a downtown skyrise.

 In the US, rising sea levels due to climate change will displace poorer communities, and we’ve already seen how hurricanes like Katrina devastate disadvantaged coastal neighborhoods.
 In fact, four of the top ten cities most vulnerable to damaging floods are in the US.
 The same study predicts flood damage to cities around the world will cost $1 trillion a year if cities don’t take steps to adapt.
-Study after study show how poor communities and people of color are disproportionately affected by pollution from mountain top removal, power plants, toxic waste, car smog and a whole host of environmental health hazards.
+Study after study shows how poor communities and people of color are disproportionately affected by pollution from mountain top removal, power plants, toxic waste, car smog and a whole host of environmental health hazards.

 The Cost of Adaptation Should be Shared